ashtonmwilson/assignment_02/README.md

 <br />
 <h2> Ashton Wilson </h2>
 <br />
-<p>I decided to take this class because it is required for my
+<p>I decided to take this class because it is required for my Major.
-<br />Major.
 I am also interested in learning html and CSS.
 I took this class for a third time, because I thought I would be better about procrastination, and time dedication.
 I am not.
 </p>
 <br />
 <h3> I hope to learn: </h3>